Skip to main content

 Treatment for Long QT Syndrome

-Some children with LQTS have to limit competitive sports and other exercise.
-It is particularly dangerous for a person with LQTS to have low levels of electrolytes (sodium and potassium are two examples of electrolytes).
-Remaining hydrated by drinking water or sports drinks (which contain electrolytes) is important, particularly before, during and after exercise.
+It is particularly dangerous for a child with LQTS to have low levels of electrolytes (such as sodium and potassium).
+Staying hydrated with water and sports drinks containing electrolytes is very important before, during and after exercise.

 Outlook for LQTS

-If your child has LQTS and isn’t treated, the risk of sudden death over a lifetime is high.
-That said, most children and adults with LQTS lead healthy, normal lives.
-It is very important that they and their families be aware of the signs of sudden cardiac arrest, so that they can get help immediately if needed.
+If your child has LQTS and isn't treated, the risk of sudden death is high.
+However, most people with LQTS live normal, healthy lives.
+It's important for families to recognize the signs of sudden cardiac arrest and know how to use an AED and perform CPR to get help right away.

 Follow-up care for LQTS